 John Slack

-John Slack is the founder and CEO of Rhoic, a direct air capture (DAC) company dedicated to drastically decreasing the costs of carbon capture through materials science and nano-scale architectures.
-After obtaining a Ph.D. in chemical engineering from Vanderbilt University, he joined Nikola Corporation, leading teams of researchers across industry, academia, and national labs.
-With a decade of experience in the green hydrogen technology space, he’s applying lessons learned from that field to CO2 removal.
+John Slack is the founder and CEO of Rhoic, a company developing nanomaterial manufacturing to revolutionize the hydrogen economy.
+After earning a Ph.D. in chemical engineering from Vanderbilt University, he led research teams across industry, academia, and national labs at Nikola Corporation.
+With over 12 years of experience in hydrogen, he applies insights from nano- to industry-scale to tackle key bottlenecks and drive H₂ adoption.

 TECHNOLOGY